HHousen/TransformerSum/doc/abstractive/training.rst

     --custom_checkpoint_every_n 300

 This command will train and test a bert-to-bert model for abstractive summarization for 4 epochs with a batch size of 4.
 The weights are saved to ``model_weights/`` and will not be uploaded to wandb.ai due to the ``--no_wandb_logger_log_model`` option.
 The CNN/DM dataset (which is the default dataset) will be downloaded (and automatically processed) to ``data/``\ .
 The gradients will be accumulated every 5 batches and training will be optimized by AdamW with a scheduler that warms up linearly for 8000 then decays.
 A checkpoint file will be saved every 300 steps.

+Importantly, you can specify the ``--tie_encoder_decoder`` option to tie the weights of the encoder and decoder when using an EncoderDecoderModels architecture.
+Specifying this option is equivalent to the "share" architecture tested in `Leveraging Pre-trained Checkpoints for Sequence Generation Tasks <https://arxiv.org/abs/1907.12461>`_.

 .. _abstractive_long_summarization: